felaube/chess-games-explorer/README.md

 You can check it out at http://fer123a.pythonanywhere.com/

 NOTE: There is also an integration with the Lichess platform, using its API.
-However, I don't recommend using it since importing games from Lichess takes waaaaay too much time.
+However, I don't recommend using it since it takes way too long to import the games from Lichess.

 # How to use it